khesoem/projection-boxes/README.md

-# Projection Boxes - Web Prototype
+# PrismBox

 A React-based web application for visualizing Python code execution with variable tracking and data-flow analysis.
-This project demonstrates the concept of "projection boxes" - a novel way to visualize program state during execution.
+This project demonstrates the concept of "adaptable projection boxes" - a novel way to visualize program state during execution.

 ## Features